ShoYamanishi/MLNotes/README.md

 # MLNOTES

-This is a collection of documents about machine learning and neural networks that I have made during the Corona quarantine, which has given me convenient time to sort out scribbles I have made in the past and to reorganize them into Tex documents.
+This is a collection of expository documents about machine learning and neural networks that I have made during the Corona quarantine, which has given me convenient time to sort out scribbles I have made in the past and to reorganize them into Tex documents.